 - Never cut toward yourself.
 Your free hand should be placed opposite the side you are carving towards.
 Don’t place your hand underneath the blade to catch the slice of meat.

 - Keep all cutting utensils sharp.
 If your knife is sharp enough, it should not need force in order to carve.
+The most dangerous knives are dull ones that need force to cut through something.
+This usually results in a more serious injury, because you’re pressing harder on the knife.

 - Do not let children assist with the carving, cutting or chopping.